 No one knows more about the legal market than those professionals who work in it.

-We conduct an online Ranking feedback survey of law firm partners to get their thoughts and feedback on our current law firm rankings and leading lawyers.
+We conduct an online Lawyer feedback survey of law firm partners to get their thoughts and feedback on our current law firm rankings and leading lawyers.

 All partners active in the relevant research categories are invited to take part and we also speak to a great number of practitioners through phone and face-to-face interviews.

 We speak to a wide range of corporate and in-house contacts as part of our Client feedback survey to get their opinions on the firms and lawyers they use.